 Control activity performed by a person or body independent of the person or organisation providing the test object and of the user interests in that object.

-A person who carries out the audit (Cf. ' Audit ').
+A person who carries out the audit (cf. ' Audit ').

 Business-to-Business (B2B) is generally used for the relationship between at least two companies.
 B2B labels distinguish particularly committed companies and their products and services.
 They are often not readily visible to the end consumer.
 Siegelklarheit currently focuses mainly on consumer labels (business-to-consumer/B2C labels).
 In other words, labels that are not aimed at other companies, but primarily at consumers.